High Viscosity in Lubrication: Benefits, Applications & Best Practices

 - Prevent gear tooth wear

-- Reduce micro pitting and scuffing
+- For less micro-pitting and scuffing

 2. Heavy-Duty Bearings